 Some parts of this page may be machine-translated.

-There are three words that I want to emphasize in the text, but this is not a very good method.
-What is the best way to emphasize them?
+There are three phrases I want to emphasize in the text, but this is not a very good method.
+What would be a better way to emphasize them?

 If the entire text is set in italics, it cannot be emphasized in italics.
-You may want to make it bold, but there is actually a better way.
-What should you do?
+You may be tempted to use bold, but there is actually a better way.
+What should be done?

 Answer

-Change to Roman font.
-It may be surprising, but it is good if the emphasized words stand out relatively.
+I will use Roman type.
+It may be surprising, but it is sufficient for the emphasized phrases to stand out relatively.

 What is Italic?

-Italics are used as a supplement to Roman type in a handwritten style.
-They are used for emphasis, as well as for foreign words, literature titles, work titles, scientific names, etc. Italics are designed as a separate typeface from Roman type.
-Instead of slanting the characters, switch to an italic font.
+Italic is a handwritten-style slanted typeface used as a complement to Roman type.
+In addition to emphasis, it is used for the notation of foreign words, literature titles, work titles, scientific names, and more.
+Italic is designed as a separate typeface from Roman.
+Instead of slanting the characters through transformation, let's switch to an italic font.

 Main Reference Materials

-Takaoka Masao "ABC of European Typesetting Intermediate Edition" TypeTalks Subdivision (Lecture), 2015
+Masao Takaoka "ABC of Western Typesetting: Intermediate Edition" TypeTalks Subcommittee (Course), 2015

 Category